What is an estate manager, and do you need one?

 A House Manager is similar to an Estate Manager, but typically works in a smaller household with one property and one or two household staff members.
 If a house manager is working on a larger estate, they may oversee one property, and report to an estate manager or a director of residences who oversees all of the family’s properties.

 A Property Manager is focused on the routine maintenance of a property, and may help maintain multiple properties.
 They are also on-call to respond to emergencies.
+An estate might employ a full-time property manager or contract with a residential property management company.
 On a larger estate, they may report to the Estate Manager.

 House manager and property manager roles tend to have a more narrow scope, while an estate manager oversees both household management and property management at a higher level.